-The District provides for an Accelerated Placement Program (APP) for qualified students, subject to building principal pre-approval.
+The District provides for an Accelerated Placement Program (APP) for qualified students.
 It provides students with an educational setting with curriculum options that are usually reserved for students who are older or in higher grades than the student.
-Accelerated placement includes, but may not be limited to: early entrance to kindergarten or first grade, accelerating a student in a single subject, and grade acceleration.
+Accelerated placement includes but may not be limited to: early entrance to kindergarten or first grade, accelerating a student in a single subject and grade acceleration.
 Participation is open to all students who demonstrate high ability and who may benefit from accelerated placement.
 It is not limited to students who have been identified as gifted or talented.
 Please contact the building principal for additional information.